thephpleague/csv/docs/9.0/reader/record-mapping.md

 - the `$isNullable` tells whether the argument or property is nullable
 - the `$options` are the extra configuration options you can pass to the `MapCell` attribute via `options`

-To complete the feature you can use `Denormalizer::unregisterType` to remove a registered closure for a specific `type` or remove all registered closure at once using `Denormalizer::unregisterAllTypes`.
+To complete the feature you can use `Denormalizer::unregisterType` to remove a registered callback for a specific `type` or remove all registered callbacks at once using `Denormalizer::unregisterAllTypes`.

 ```php
 use League\Csv\Serializer;